metrorailings/OwlBlog/content/posts/week-12-insights-1.md

 I'm not sure why Mike Williams isn't more of a factor here.
 Is it the Denver effectively bracketing him in coverage by aligning a safety over him?
 Is it a possible injury?
 Is it Herbert prioritizing Keenan Allen more?

 Chargers offensive line starting to show itself as a liability.
 Senio Kelemete in particular set this offense back twice on the same drive.
+The tight ends aren't much for run-blocking too, although I need to see them some more.

+Chargers kickers are still missing field goals.
+As is tradition.